ossd-s25/Color1ze/README.md

 This extension demonstrates how to manipulate webpage text styling using the Chrome Extensions API.
 Users can:

-- Select a solid color for text on a webpage.

 - Apply a rainbow gradient effect to text dynamically.

-- Toggle between different styles effortlessly.
+- Toggle on and off the extention effortlessly.

 ### How to Use